It’s a pain to receive an email from your web hosting company or BlueHost that your WordPress site has been deactivated.

 Once your WordPress site is restored, you need to use any one of the plugin that I asked you to install – Sucuri or iThemes Security.

-Our Digital Marketing Team – KashyMedia has also found in some sites the the malware was on other 3rd party sites, but the infected site was linked in a blog post or page.
-BlueHost marked the site as malware infected.
+Our Digital Marketing Team – KashyMedia has also found in some sites the malware was on other 3rd party sites, but the infected site was linked in a blog post or page.
+BlueHost marked the site as malware-infected.

 Every WordPress user should use a security tool like Sucuri or iThemes Security Pro to keep their site safe and secured.

-BloggerSprout uses iThemes Security Pro to protect it from this kind threats.
+BloggerSprout uses iThemes Security Pro to protect it from this kind of threat.

-So, What kind of security plugin you use in your WordPress site..Comment Below.
+So, What kind of security plugin do you use in your WordPress site..Comment Below.

-And in case if you have any query, let me know in the comment below, I would be happy to assist you.
+And in case you have any queries, let me know in the comment below, I would be happy to assist you.

-And if this tutorial helped you, do me a favour.
+And if this tutorial helped you, do me a favor.
 Share this tutorial on your favourite social network site.